-Summa cum laude to students who have achieved a

-cumulative index of 3.9.

-to students who have achieved a Magna cum laude

-cumulative index of 3.7.

-Cum laude to students who have achieved a

-cumulative index of 3.5.

-Program Honors to students who achieve a cumula-

-tive index of 3.0 and a 3.5 index in

-their major field.
+Summa cum laude to students who have achieved a cu- mulative index of 3.9.
+Magna cum laude to students who have achieved a cu- mulative index of 3.7.
+Cum laude to students who have achieved a cu- mulative index of 3.5.
+Program Honors to students who achieve a cumula- tive index of 3.0 and a 3.5 index in their major field.